 The city’s most important area is the City Center, also known as the KLCC.
 It is an entertainment hub and many of the individuals who work in the businesses around the KLCC soak up the district after dark once work is finished.

 The Petronas Twin Towers rise high into the sky in the KLCC.
 The dual skyscrapers are the most significant landmark in the city and are a sign of Kuala Lumpur’s financial power.
-First-time visitors to Kuala Lumpur will find a variety of top-end hotels in the neighborhood.
+First-time visitors to Kuala Lumpur will find various top-end hotels in the neighborhood.
 Once the sun goes down, the nightlife begins.

 Best place to stay in KLCC

-Madarin Oriental Hotel.
-Address: Kuala Lumpur City Centre, 50088 Kuala Lumpur, Federaal territorium van Kuala Lumpur, Malaysia.
+Mandarin Oriental Hotel.
+Address: Kuala Lumpur City Centre, 50088 Kuala Lumpur, Malaysia.

 ibis Kuala Lumpur City Centre.
 Address: 32 Jalan Yap Kwan Seng, 50450 Kuala Lumpur, Malaysia.